cookies-xor-cream/HugoTest/content/posts/poetry/testing/broken_means_broken.md

 ---

-She needed a reason to believe in
-Something past this planet,
-But I prefered the notion that
-The sky could always shatter.
+She needed a reason to believe in something past this planet, but I prefered the notion that the sky could always shatter.

 We've a glassy floor below
-This china ceiling,
+this china ceiling,
-The ceramic doesn't
+and ceramic doesn't
-Lend so well to healing.
+lend so well to healing.

 *"Why do you think that there are stars?*
 *Alien headlights, xenomorphic cars?*